pulibrary/command_line_curriculum/c_shell_interface.md

 # Exercises

-1. Get the file from `~/cli_workshop/names.txt` and after reading the manual.
-Sort those names alphabetically.
+1. Get the file from `~/cli_workshop/names.txt` and after reading the manual, sort those names alphabetically.
 1. If a user logs into a Unix system and types the following input to the shell, list the commands executed by the shell for each of the history substitutions:

 ```bash